This is a notice for site visitors.

 From the Beginning

-In 1980, Rosario earned a bachelor’s degree in accounting from St. Mary’s College in Moraga, Calif., and upon graduation, he was recruited by the CPA firm John F. Forbes and Co., in San Francisco, along with his college classmate Sherry Swiess, who later married John Dodsworth, the original founding CEO of CAMICO.
+In 1980, Rosario earned a bachelor’s degree in accounting from St. Mary’s College in Moraga, Calif., and upon graduation, he was recruited by the CPA firm John F. Forbes and Co., in San Francisco, along with his college classmate Sherry Swiess, who later married John Dodsworth, the founding CEO of CAMICO.

 Rosario worked in the audit division of the regional firm for about four years and then set off to join a startup real estate venture where he served as the Controller and then Chief Financial Officer.
 When the business filed for bankruptcy due to a recession, Rosario took some time off and reconnected with John Dodsworth at a social event where he suggested that Rosario apply for an opening in CAMICO’s Loss Prevention Services.